lucasgabrielsa/lucasgabrielsa/README.md

 A little bit about me..

-- 🔭 I’m currently working on ILink Solutions as Software Engineer
+- 🔭 I’m currently working on iLink Solutions as Software Engineer
 - ☕ Java is my main language
 - 🌱 I’m currently learning React and Go
 - 📫 How to reach me: